nuveTeam/slate/source/index.md

 Parameter | Description
 --------- | -----------
-filter[asset] | Comma seperated list of assets to include in the response interval | If provided, the ISO-8601 time interval for which events will be included in the response
+filter[asset] | Comma seperated list of assets to include in the response filter[created] | If provided, the ISO-8601 time interval for which events will be included in the response, based upon their creation date and time filter[generated] | If provided, the ISO-8601 time interval for which events will be included in the response, based upon their generated date and time

 ## Get a specific event